SEKOIA-IO/documentation/docs/xdr/features/investigate/alerts.md

 !!!note
     When there is no data due to parsing issues, we don’t show alert similarity except when there is a NULL propriety in source.ip or destination.ip.
 When the source.ip and the destination.ip are empty, we might use the value NULL as a similarity basis.

+#### Similarity and alert status
+Similarity can only exist within the context of pending, acknowledged and ongoing alerts.
+If alerts are closed or rejected but still have similar events that can be added to them, a new alert is raised.

 ## Alert types and categories
 The Alert type is associated with the rule that triggered it but can be changed with the value associated to specific indicators in case of CTI rules.